-More experienced Airbnb hosts may also find some useful tips and perhaps discover things they never thought about.
+More experienced Airbnb hosts may also find some useful tips in this guide and perhaps discover things they never thought about.

-If you’re already hosting on Airbnb, but struggling to find guests, remember you can improve your chances of success on Airbnb by hiring a professional writer with a specialty in Airbnb listings.
+If you’re already hosting on Airbnb, but struggling to find guests, remember you can improve your chances of success on Airbnb by hiring a professional writer with a speciality in Airbnb listings.

 This is the key to providing the kind of service that will get you 5-star reviews and a Superhost status.

 I have used my vast experience in this guide to give hosts advice from the perspective of a savvy traveller.

 I’ve also used some examples other travellers have told me about their own Airbnb stays.

 There are quite a few things you can outsource for an affordable price when you prepare your Airbnb listing.
 I included links to these services in this guide.

 Before I dive into answering the question “what do Airbnb guests want”, let’s quickly go through what first-time hosts need to know.